colinhacks/devii/README.md

 };
 ```

 There are a few utility functions in `loader.ts` that Devii uses.
+All functions are _async_!
+All functions accept a _relative_ path which is expected to be \_relative to the `md/` directory.
+For instance `loadPost('blog/test.md'`) would load `/md/blog/test.md`.

-- `loadPost` loads/parses a Markdown file and returns a `PostData`.
-It takes on argument, the name of a file in the `md/` directory.
-For instance `loadPost('about.md')` would load `/md/about.md` and `loadPost('blog/test.md'`) would load `/md/blog/test.md`.
+- `loadPost` loads/parses a Markdown file and returns a `PostData`
 - `loadBlogPosts`: loads/parses all the files in `/md/blog/`.
 Returns `PostData[]`.
-Used in `index.tsx` to read a list of all published blog posts.
+Used in `index.tsx` to load/render a list of all published blog posts
 - `loadMarkdownFile`: loads a Markdown file but doesn't parse it.
 Returns the string content.
-Useful if you want to implement certain parts of a page in Markdown and other parts in React.
+Useful if you want to implement some parts of a page in Markdown and other parts in React
 - `loadMarkdownFiles`: accepts a [glob](https://docs.python.org/3/library/glob.html) pattern and loads all the files inside `/md/` whose names match the pattern.
-Used internally by `loadBlogPosts`.
+Used internally by `loadBlogPosts`

 ## Static generation

 You can generate a fully static version of your site using `yarn build && yarn export`.
 This step is entirely powered by Next.js.
 The static site is exported to the `out` directory.

-After its generated, use your static file hosting service of choice (Firebase Hosting, Amazon S3, Vercel) to deploy your site.
+After it's generated, use your static file hosting service of choice (Vercel, Netlify, Firebase Hosting, Amazon S3) to deploy your site.

 ## Global configs